okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-11/index.md

 If the SCIM server returns an empty response body to the provisioning request, then Okta marks the operation as invalid, and the Okta administrator is shown an error in the Admin Console:

-> Automatic provisioning of user `userName` to app `AppName` failed: Error while creating user `userName`: Create new user returned empty user.
+"Automatic provisioning of user `userName` to app `AppName` failed: Error while creating user `displayName`: Create new user returned empty user."

 If the user that Okta tries to create already exists in the Service Provider application, then the Service Provider needs to respond with an error schema to stop the provisioning job.
 The response looks like the following: